sarmadahmad8/ML-and-DeepLearning-Projects-for-Beginners/README.md

 # 5.Book Recommender System using Classical Machine Learning Techniques

-  In this project, we have developed a book recommender system using a combination of five different techniques to enhance recommendation accuracy and provide diverse recommendation strategies.
+  In this project, I have developed a book recommender system using a combination of five different techniques to enhance recommendation accuracy and provide diverse recommendation strategies.
 The techniques used are:
   Techniques Used
   1. Decision Trees (DT)
   2. K-Nearest Neighbors (KNN)